The Role of the Clerk

 The Clerk is the senior officer of the Council, and along with all other staff, is employed by the Council.
 All staff are employed under the terms of the employment contract negotiated between National Association of Local Councils (NALC) and the Society of Local Council Clerks (SLCC).

 The Clerk’s overall position is to carry out policy decisions of the Council.
 The Clerk will also advise the Council on aspects of Law and Procedure.
 The Clerk is not however, expected to be an expert on all matters and may seek advice as required.
 Neither is the Clerk legally qualified.
 The Clerk is answerable to the council as a whole and not to individual councillors.

 Issuing agendas and taking the minutes at meetings

 Administering the council

 Ensuring the Council acts within its powers

 Ensuring that the Council complies with all current legislation

-The Deputy Clerk is the Responsible Financial Officer (RFO) whose duty it is to determine the form and content of the accounts and supporting records subject to direction from the council and in compliance with the Accounts and Audit Regulations 2003.
+The Deputy Clerk is the Responsible Financial Officer (RFO) whose duty it is to determine the form and content of the accounts and supporting records subject to direction from the council and in compliance with Accounts and Audit Regulations, appropriate guidance and proper practices.
 The RFO is also responsible for payroll, VAT and payments to the Inland Revenue.